kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO Rework the storage system file structure and functions TODO setup a compiler
+TODO Add a stack content viewer to callmonitor code TODO Add the floating point maths code in

 TODO CP/M screen clearing not working well
 TODO CP/M keyboard entry not great

+TODO Change circuit so that the storage cart is actually on port a and provides a full 5 chip pack.
+Then move sound to port b

 TODO wire up a temp interface to the serial EEPROMS so I can test storage on the SC114 as I have the PIO and digital IO cards installed